Having got married and also attended a vast number of weddings, I know that you will have two main concerns:

 I like to get the shot right in my camera in the first place as it massively reduces the need to post production work.

-I grant you a licence to print and share your photos with family and friends, as many times as you like, but I remain the owner of the images.
+I grant you a licence to print and share your photos with family and friends, as many times as you like, but I remain the owner of the images and the copyright of them.
 This is to prevent my work being used without my permission, for example in commercial adverts/magazines.

 I tend to be moving around a lot and sometimes in some very strange positions/places.
 As such I do not wear a formal suit as I need to remain comfortable.
 I tend to wear trousers, shirt and shoes.
 Rest assured, I will never turn up at any wedding in jeans and t-shirt – unless you tell me that is the dress code.